huidongzhang/algorithm_data_structure/Two pointers/Readme.md

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

-- Notes:
-Pointer 1: `lastNondup` track the index of the last non-duplicate number
+- Pointer 1: `lastNondup` track the index of the last non-duplicate number

-Pointer 2: `i` iterate through each number
+- Pointer 2: `i` iterate through each number

-Remember to convert index `lastNondup` to the length
+- Remember to convert index `lastNondup` to the length

 ```python
 def removeDuplicates(self, nums):